GitSubhamHub/FoodyZone/README.md

 # FoodyZone
-Its a frontend food website on react framework, html, css, bootstrap.
-It includes login, register, and do routing, and also use map, filter, useState, link, navigates.
+Its a frontend food website on React, HTML, CSS, Bootstrap and Javascript.
+It includes login, register, and do routing, and also use various hooks, map, filter, useState, link, navigates.

 Author - Shubham Awasthi